Tennis House Rules

 - USTA – A league designed for both men and women with a variety of levels to compete in.

-- Doubles University – This clinic is designed for all levels looking to gain more knowledge on doubles.
-Our instructors will go over some of the different formations, strategies, tactics, and strokes you use in a doubles match.
+- Open Clinics – This clinic is designed for all levels looking to gain more knowledge on doubles.
+Our instructors will go over some of the different strategies in a competitive environment.
+Members will hit a lot of balls using fast-paced doubles drills.

-- Shot of the Week – This clinic is designed for all levels of players looking for more practice on the certain stroke of that week.
+- Shot of the Week – This clinic is designed for all levels of players looking for more practice on a certain stroke of the week.

-- Tennis 101 – This clinic is designed for the beginning-level player with little or no experience.
+- Right Start – This clinic is designed for the beginning-level player with little or no experience.
 Our instructors will go over all the basics of tennis and make sure you are ready for that next big tennis season!